|Photo credit: Wikimedia Commons|

 And it's a long, slow process.
 Most of the time, at least.

-When it first started years ago I was very resistant to it because I didn't understand what was going on.
+Years ago, when God first began to do this work in me, I was very resistant to it because I didn't understand what was going on.
 Was I really relating to others through the lens of the past?
 Through the scars of my upbringing?

 Yes, I was.
 Still am no doubt.
 Everyone does this to some degree or another.
 There are no perfect families and everyone has wounds that they hide and behaviors they use to cover them or to protect themselves.
 We just aren't aware of them.